1 Part Course |

 • Confidently prepare and analyse an IFRS 18-compliant profit and loss account

-This IFRS 18 course is suitable for:
+IFRS 18 training at Redcliffe is suitable for:

 • Finance professional involved in corporate reporting and controllership roles within an organisation